-1. The selection of the time-weighted average and ceiling limits, and the technological feasibility of compliance with part VII of the introductory material.

-the permissible exposure limit of 1.0 ug/mi.
+1. The selection of the time-weighted average and ceiling limits, and the technological feasibility of compliance with the permissible exposure limit of 1.0

-2. OSHA's regulatory decision, based largely on animal data, to treat beryllium as a substance that poses a carcinogenic risk to man.
+$\frac{\text{ug/nr}}{2}$.
+OSHA's regulatory decision, based largely on animal data, to treat beryllium as a substance that poses a carcinogenic risk to man.

-3. Whether human evidence suggests that beryllium exposure causes cancer in man
+3. Whether human evidence suggests that beryllium exposure causes cancer in man.